Redth/C2DM-Sharp/README.markdown

 ## What's Missing?
 The Client implementation, because of current MonoDroid limitations, does not generate the required AndroidManifest.xml changes in the referring application.
-I've written some of the attributes that are needed to make this happen, but if you look at C2dmBroadcastReceiver.cs line 20 you can see that you would have to replace __PackageName__ with the full package name of your application for the manifest generation to work.
+I've written some of the attributes that are needed to make this happen, but if you look at C2dmBroadcastReceiver.cs you can see that you would have to replace __PackageName__ with the full package name of your application for the manifest generation to work.
 There is a bug report in to address this issue.
 The other issue is the generation of the required <permission> and <uses-permission> tags in the manifest.
 Another bug was filed for this.

 For now, it's recommended that you merge the uncommented section of the AndroidManifest.xml (replacing __PackageName__) with your Application's manifest, and then changing the line mentioned above to refer to your package name.

+**Scalability** I have the service able to use a number of worker Tasks, but currently all the HTTP requests aren't taking advantage of async calls.
+I plan on changing this so that the service can scale well.

+**Rate Limiting** Currently, the service will fire off messages from the queue as fast as possible.
+It will backoff if google tells it to, but there's no other rate limiting mechanism in place (eg: to say only allow x requests per second).
+This is something I think that would be a good addition.
+You could then queue up a ton of messages and 'slowly' (relative term) send them without getting Google upset.

 ## How do I use it?
 + First, sign up for C2DM at: http://code.google.com/android/c2dm/signup.html